 Travelling to Tbilisi in the quieter tourist season meant we got to sample life as it usually is (plus a few surprises like running into a Bollywood film in mid-production!).
 The bars and restaurants were humming with locals, we never had to queue for anything, and getting a slot at the sulphur baths was no trouble at the drop of a hat.

-I’m planning to write more about the best things to do in Tbilisi in another post as there is so much to cover, but here are a few ideas to get you started:
+There are so many things to do in Tbilisi, but here are a few ideas to get you started:

 - Visit Leghvtakhevi waterfall – Right in the heart of the old town, this beautiful waterfall is made even more dramatic by its surroundings.
 Walk up to the Botanical Gardens to see it from another angle.